 Per the Cannabis Zoning Ordinance, DPD will conduct a comprehensive land impact study in 2021 to analyze the environmental, economic and social impacts of dispensaries in each community, and determine in consultation with City Council whether adjustments to the designated cannabis districts and caps are needed.

 Due to the unique character, configuration and congestion of downtown Chicago, the Cannabis Zoning Ordinance prohibits recreational cannabis dispensaries from opening within a defined portion of the Central Business District.

 The boundaries of the Downtown Exclusion Zone run from Division Street to Lake Michigan to Van Buren Street on the north, east and south, respectively.
 The western boundary is State Street in River North and the South Branch of the Chicago River in the Loop.

 Illinois law allows a legal voter to propose a restriction on cannabis businesses within his or her precinct.
 To begin that process, an individual must seek a petition from the City Clerk.
-More information on creating a restriced cannabis zone can be found on the City Clerk's website, including a list of Frequently Asked Questions about the process.
+More information on creating a restricted cannabis zone can be found on the City Clerk's website, including a list of Frequently Asked Questions about the process.
 Additionally, a list of precincts where residents have filed a notice of intent to restrict cannabis businesses is available on the Clerk's website.

 The initial lottery took place at on Friday, Nov.
 15, 2019.
 Any business with a medical cannabis dispensary license from the State of Illinois that allows them to be located within the Chicago-Naperville-Elgin BLS region was permitted to enter the lottery, provided they submitted the required documents by 4:30 p.m. on Friday, Nov.
 8, 2019.